-Many furniture companies found themselves in a lurch over the last few months.
-Those that weren’t prepared for the sudden surge of online sales with the loss of brick-and-mortar sales due to the lockdown, were struggling to keep their heads above the water.
+Many furniture companies found themselves in a lurch over the last few years.
+Those who weren’t prepared for the sudden surge of online sales and the loss of brick-and-mortar sales due to the lockdown struggled to keep their heads above water.

-Having in mind that retailers are faced with a whole new set of challenges and expectations, we’ve prepared a list of 10 tactics that will help you pivot your furniture business towards future growth.
+Companies are faced with a whole new set of challenges and expectations.
+To help you navigate the new landscape, we’ve prepared a list of 10 tactics for pivoting your furniture business toward future growth.

-1. An engaging online shopping experience will future-proof your business
+1. Create an engaging online shopping experience to future-proof your business

 We’re witnessing a seismic shift in e-commerce.
-Traditional buyers who, in the past, had some hesitation to make purchases digitally have become first-time online buyers during the pandemic.
+Traditional buyers who, in the past, had some hesitation in making purchases digitally have become first-time online buyers during the pandemic.

-According to Paysafe’s research report Lost in Transaction: The impact of COVID-19 on consumer payment preferences, 18% of all consumers have made an online purchase for the first time since the outbreak of the pandemic (this increases to 25% in the U.S. and 21% in the U.K.)
+According to Paysafe’s research report Lost in Transaction: The impact of COVID-19 on consumer payment preferences, 18% of all consumers globally made an online purchase for the first time since the outbreak of the pandemic.
+(This increases to 25% in the U.S. and 21% in the U.K.)

-A good starting point to understand your product pages’ performance and make improvements if needed, is to check some main indicators that can give you a clear picture of your user experience.
+A good starting point to create an engaging shopping experience is to understand your product pages’ performance and make improvements if needed.
+Here are some of the main indicators to check that can give you a clear picture of your user experience.